The Clinic Corner

 We are fortunate that Kathi Shute has recently joined our staff at the Scottish Rite Clinic and would like to extend a formal welcome to her!
 Kathi is HASA’s Senior Speech- Language Pathologist and has presented at conferences in the area of fluency/stuttering at the local, state and national level.
 She is a member of the Center for Fluency Enhancement specializing in working with children, adolescents and adults who stutter.
 Kathi also supervises SLP graduate students and clinical fellows.
 She received her Master’s in Speech-Language Pathology from Galluadet University in Washington, DC and her Bachelor of Science degree in Communication Disorders from Appalachian State University in North Carolina.
 Kathi is currently in the process of obtaining her board certification as a fluency specialist.

 A special welcome and thank you to our new office manager, Tara Green, who ensures that each client is treated with outstanding customer service and that the daily operations of the clinic run smoothly.
 Your work is much appreciated!

-Thank you all for your ongoing support.
+And of course, thank you to all the Scottish Rite Masons for your ongoing support.
 As always, you are invited to visit the clinic anytime.
-We wish you and your families a great start to the new Spring season ahead!
+We wish you and your families a relaxing remainder of the summer and a happy and healthy fall!